-Figure 2- a, and b illustrate variation of the network throughput with number of retransmissions at low level of BERs (= 10^{-5}) as in Fig. 2- a and at relatively high level of BERs (= 10^{-4}) as stated in Fig. 2-b.
+Figure 2 illustrates variation of the network throughput with number of retransmissions at low level of BERs = 10-5 (Figure 2a) and at relatively high level of BERs 10-4 (Figure 2b).
 It is obvious that trend of the network throughput is almost unchangeable with level of errors in the channel when a network uses the four-way handshaking scheme.
 In the contrary side, when the networks use basic access, the throughput level is obviously decreased with increasing errors in the channel over all the retransmission range.
-Fig. 3-a and b show that probability to drop a packet is exponentially decreasing with number of retransmissions and has undistinguishable differences between the two access mechanisms.
+Figure 3 shows that probability to drop a packet is exponentially decreasing with number of retransmissions and has undistinguishable differences between the two access mechanisms.
 However, this probability is increasing function of errors in the channel.
-Probability of dropping a packet is ignorable when the network exceeds the maximum number of backoff stage2 with low level of BER (see Fig. 3 a).
-This leads to enforce packets stay at queue of the transmitter for a long time and cause much delay, which could be unacceptable for some sensitive time-delay applications.
-Furthermore, Fig. 4 a and b show that the average time to drop a packet when adapting four-way handshaking is lower than that when using basic access at low level of BER that is obvious at high level of BER (as in Fig 4-b).
-These are beneficial of using RTS/CTS packets by reserving the channel in advance to start transmitting a long data packet and hence supporting reduction the rate of collisions.
+Probability of dropping a packet is ignorable when the network exceeds the maximum number of backoff stage2 with low level of BER (see Figure 3 a).
+This leads to enforce packets stay at queue of the transmitter for a long time and cause much delay, which could be unacceptable for some delay-sensitive applications.
+Furthermore, Figure 4 a and b show that the average time to drop a packet when adapting four-way handshaking is lower than that when using basic access at low level of BER and it becomes more obvious at high level of BER (as in Figure 4-b).
+These are beneficial of using RTS/CTS packets by reserving the channel in advance before starting to transmit a long data packet and hence supporting reduction the rate of collisions.